A Prescription of Methodological Guidelines for Comparing Bio-inspired Optimization Algorithms: Case Studies

 Table \ref{table:validation} presents the results of this analysis.
-As can be observed, differences are significant between SHADE-ILS and the other algorithms.
+As can be observed, differences are significant between SHADE-ILS, DECCG and IHDELS.
+Regarding MLSHADE-SPA, there are not statistical differences with respect to SHADE-ILS.
+Finally, in the case of MOS-CEC2013, there are also no statistical differences after applying the Holm correction procedure and using a confidence level of 5\%, yet increasing the confidence level up to 10\% would make it possible to conclude that differences are statistically significant.
 This comparison should also consider different checkpoints, e.g., $1\%$, $10\%$ and $100\%$, or every $10\%$ of the maximum number of fitness evaluations available.
 This complementary analysis would reflect not only the final result of the algorithms, but also their convergence speed.

 Besides that, we indicated in Section \ref{sec:guidelines2_visualization} that a graphical visualization is useful for the analysis.
 In this case, we complement the study summarized in Table \ref{table:ranking} with Figure \ref{fig:visual}.
-In this figure, it is more evident that the differences between algorithms increase with the number of fitness evaluations.
-Ideally, a plot convergence figure could be more informative, but in the CEC'2013 benchmark the milestones posed by the competition is very reduced, so a bar plot like the depicted one results to be more informative.
+In this figure, it is more evident that the differences between algorithms increase with the number of fitness evaluations: whereas MOS is better than DECCG and IHDELS, both MLSHADE-SPA and SHADE-ILS improve their results since 600,000 evaluations, showing that SHADE-ILS achieves the best average ranking with 600,000 and 3,000,000 evaluations.
+Ideally, a convergence plot could be more informative, but in the CEC'2013 benchmark the milestones posed by the competition are very reduced, so a bar plot like the depicted one results to be more helpful for the purpose of this analysis.

-\subsection{Components Analysis and Tuning as per Guideline \#3}
+\subsubsection{Components analysis and tuning as per Guideline \#3}

 As mentioned before, a comparison of a proposed method with just reference and/or state-of-the-art algorithms is usually not enough.
 Following Guideline \#3 (Section \ref{sec:guideline3}), when analyzing the algorithm it is also important to clarify the objectives for the proposed design, and then show quantitative evidence of the claims about the behavior of the algorithm.
 This way, the study can shed light on the influence of the different components over the reported final results.
 In our use case, we do not explain the objectives and main ideas of the algorithm.
 Instead, we remark that the main changes featured by SHADE-ILS with respect to IHDELS is i) a modification of the Differential Evolution component (from SaDE to SHADE); and ii) the restart mechanism.
 We refer interested readers to \cite{Molina2018a} for further details.